gjcasanova/Ioet-Schedule-Coincidence/README.md

 Ok,  now you are all set. 🚀😉

 ### To run the solution
-To run the solution use:
+To run the solution using default data path use:

     python main.py

-The input data is in the file *data.txt*.
+Default input data is in the file *data.txt*.

+If you want to run the solution using your own data files use:

+    python main.py data_path=/your/absolute/path/file.txt

 ### To run the tests
 This project is configured to auto-discover test files, and is possible to run them directly from the command line.